 There will be no curves and no extra credit.
 I will assign +/- on an individual basis.
-Points are assigned as follows: Quizzes (10) - 100 points, Midterm exams (3) - 100 points each, Webassign- scaled to 100 points (13% of grade), Group Projects- scaled to 100 points (13% of grade), Final exam - 150 points
+Points are assigned as follows:

+Quizzes (10) - 100 points, Midterm exams (3) - 100 points each, Webassign- scaled to 100 points (14% of grade), Group Projects- scaled to 50 points (7% of grade), Final exam - 150 points

 QUIZZES: There will be an online 10 point closed book quiz each Friday that we do not have an exam.
 This quiz will cover material through the previous quiz or exam.
 Quiz questions will be similar (but certainly not limited) to homework questions.
 The 10 best quiz scores will be kept, and the rest will be dropped.
 Currently, there are 11 quizzes scheduled so you may drop your lowest grade.
-In general, there will be no make up quizzes given.
-If you cannot make a scheduled quiz, you must contact the instructor prior to the quiz to get permission to make up the quiz.
+In general, there will be no make up quizzes.
 The quizzes are a good way for you to gauge your understanding of the current material and to keep up with the homework.